bump-sh/docs/src/_guides/arazzo/specification/v1.0/cheatsheet.md

 * Outputs
 * Runtime (step execution, runtime expressions, success and failure)

 Feel free to contribute to future versions of it!
-You can open issues to requests changes directly [in our public repository](https://github.com/bump-sh/docs/issues).
+You can open issues to request changes directly [in our public repository](https://github.com/bump-sh/docs/issues).